lynnerang/dog-party-website/README.txt

 ## Motivation

 Dog Party is a project I was assigned as a new student at Turing.
 We were given a static comp with limited styling details (e.g. a few color hex codes) to reproduce from scratch in code.
 This was primarily working with HTML and CSS, and we also had a chance to experiment with form functionality using JavaScript and CSS media queries for making the design responsive.
+See the comp <a href="http://frontend.turing.io/assets/images/dog-party-js-edition.jpg">here</a>.

 ## Built With